Frequently Asked Questions

 1. How much experience do you have?

 I have been shooting since I was about ten years old on 110 cameras, in high school I learned to shoot on a 35 MM camera.
-Professionally I accepted my first paid shoot in 1996, a boudoir shoot for the wife of a friend deploying overseas with the Army.
-I earned $50 and a six pack of beer for a one hour session on a Canon AE1 35 MM film camera I bought at a yard sale.
+Professionally I accepted my first paid shoot in 1996, a boudoir session for the girlfriend turned wife of a friend deploying overseas with the Army.
+I earned $50 and a six pack of beer for a one-hour session on a Canon AE1 35 MM film camera I bought at a yard sale.

 2. What equipment do you use?

-I shoot exclusively on Canon equipment with the exception of one Sigma lens I happen to love.
-Currently I use a Canon 7D, I prefer it over the more expensive 5D Mark III due to its faster shutter speed, high pixel count, and versatility in shooting.
-Off of the camera I use Wescott, Rogue, and Magmod products whenever possible, their quality has proven them unparalleled in every aspect.
+I shoot exclusively on Canon camera bodies, with Canon lenses.
+Currently I use a Canon 6R Mark II and Canon 7D for most shooting, I prefer them over the more expensive 5D Mark III due to its faster shutter speed, high pixel count, and versatility in shooting.
+Off of the camera I use Wescott Lighting, and MagMod products whenever possible, their quality has proven them unparalleled in every aspect.

 3. Why is photography so expensive?

 While I am hardly a spokesman for the entire industry as a general rule it comes down to cost, marketing, and quality.
-Camera equipment is terribly expensive, a quality camera can cost upwards of $1200, a high quality lens anywhere from a few hundred to a few thousand, a computer with software for editing several thousand more.
+Camera equipment is terribly expensive, a quality camera can cost $1500 to $4000, a high-quality lens anywhere from $1200 to a several thousand, a computer with software for editing several thousand more.
 Each shoot shortens the life of equipment that costs increasingly more to replace.
 Marketing, finding customers, can cost from little to nothing for a hobbyist to hundreds of dollars each month.
-I routinely get approached to run ads on sites that charge from $120 for six months to $300-$500 per month.
+I routinely get approached to run ads on sites that charge from $150 for six months to $300-$500 per month.
 Quality photos require a combination of good photography equipment, a good computer and software for post processing (editing), and strong skills and experience shooting in different situations.
 The combined cost to a photographer can be mind boggling when you look at a typical shoot.
 Typically, for a photographer to shoot can cost between $25 and $200 per hour depending whether they are shooting on location or in studio, their equipment list, and their overhead such as the cost of the studio they shoot in.

 4. Do you require a deposit and if so how much?

-Yes deposits are required, for weddings it is half; however for smaller shoots (less than $200) I typically will accept $50 or waive the deposit all together.
+Yes, deposits are required, for weddings and events it is half; however, for smaller shoots (less than $200) I typically will accept $50 or waive the deposit all together.
 A shoot is not considered booked until a deposit is received or specifically waived; holds will be entered for a few days in most situations to allow time for payment to be received.
 The balance is due prior to shooting beginning on the day of the shoot.
 Deposits are non-refundable and are outlined in our contract that you’re free to review at www.matthewchambersphotography.com/contract.pdf before you book.
+If a deposit is waived that does not waive any cancellation fee if the session is cancelled.

 5. Why are your prices so much lower than many of the other offers I get?

-I have done photography for some 20 years.
-I also work a full time job in criminal justice which I have for nearly 16 years.
+I have done photography for over 25 years.
+I also work a full-time job in criminal justice which I have for over 20 years.
 I am equally proud of both.
-Since I don't rely solely on my income from photography for my survival, don't have a brick and mortar studio to pay rent on, and limit my marketing costs to word of mouth, Craigslist, and a few select sites, I have the ability to charge less due to having less overhead costs.
-I prefer to invest my income smartly into quality equipment requiring less replacement and thus lower long term costs.
-In short I keep my costs low, allowing me to pass my savings on to you.
+Since I don't rely solely on my income from photography for my survival, don't have a brick-and-mortar studio to pay rent on, and limit my marketing costs to word of mouth, Craigslist, and a few select sites, I have the ability to charge less due to having less overhead costs.
+I prefer to invest my income smartly into quality equipment requiring less replacement cost and thus lower long-term costs.
+In short, I keep my costs low, allowing me to pass my savings on to you.

-6. Why don't many of your packages include prints, or photo books?
+6. Why don't your packages include prints, or photo books?

 7. Do you travel?

-Yes, I travel anywhere, however travel fees (typically the cost of gas, lodging if needed, and $10 per meal) may apply.
-I have shot from Wyoming to the Dakotas and Louisiana in just the past 5 years, however typically shoot in the central Texas area, Victoria, Corpus Christi, and along the Highway 35 corridor.
+Yes, I travel anywhere, however travel fees (typically the cost of gas, lodging if needed, and a reasonable fee per meal) may apply.
+I have shot from Wyoming to the Dakotas and Louisiana in just the past 5 years, however, typically I shoot in the central Texas area, Victoria, Corpus Christi, and along the IH 35 corridor.

 8. Do you have a specialty?